-The first record of wrestling as a form of combat dates back to the cave drawings of several thousand years ago.
-Since then, wrestling has been part of civilization, adopted and adapted by plenty of cultures.
+A combat sport of one of the most long-lasting and historically important disciplines, not only for its weight in development, but also for the entertainment value.
+Wrestling has for centuries been enjoyed around the world.
+The first record as a form of combat dates to cave drawings of several thousand years ago.
+Over time the sport has become part of civilization, adopted and adapted by plenty of cultures.
 In Greece, wrestling was considered a science, a divine art, and crucial training for young men.
 It was one of the disciplines in the Ancient Olympic Games (708 B.C.) and gained immense popularity.
 However, popular as it was, it was banned by the Roman Emperor Theodosius I in the year 393 B.C.

 After years of rupture, prohibition, and "underground practice" during the Middle Ages and Renaissance, it was in 1896 that wrestling was finally re-established along with the Olympic Games by Baron Pierre de Coubertin and the International Olympic Committee (established in 1894).
 Surprisingly France greatly contributed to the rise and fall of wrestling during the 19th century.
 On one hand, there were groups formed by men who traveled around France to wrestle and entertain, making wrestling a professional activity.
 This exposure extended wrestling to Italy, the Austrian Hungarian Empire, Russia, and Denmark.
 On the other hand, fights were being pre-arranged, wrestlers were more showmen than wrestlers, the corruption was palpable, and the once-divine discipline was often not taken seriously.